 On August 25, 2008, in connection with the Wilhelmina Transaction, the Company entered into an amendment to the Rights Agreement (the "Rights Agreement Amendment").
 The Rights Agreement Amendment, among other things, (i) provides that the execution of the Acquisition Agreement, the acquisition of shares of Common Stock pursuant to the Acquisition Agreement, the consummation of the other transactions contemplated by the Acquisition Agreement and the issuance of stock options to the Sellers or the exercise thereof, will not be deemed to be events that cause the Rights to become exercisable, (ii) amends the definition of Acquiring Person to provide that the Sellers and their existing or future Affiliates and Associates (each as defined in the Rights Agreement) will not be deemed to be an Acquiring Person solely by virtue of the execution of the other transactions contemplated by the Acquisition Agreement, the consummation of the other transaction Agreement or the issuance of stock options to the Sellers or the exercise thereof.
-The Rights Agreement of the Acquisition of Common Stock pursuant to the Acquisition Agreement, the consummation of the other transactions contemplated by virtue of the execution of the other transactions contemplated by the Acquisition Agreement, the acquisition of Common Stock pursuant to the Acquisition of Common Stock pursuant to the Acquisition Agreement, the consummation of the other transactions contemplated by the Acquisition Agreement or the issuance of stock options to the Sellers or the exercise thereof.
-The Rights Agreement Amendment also provides for certain other conforming amendments to t
+The Rights Agreement or the issuance of stock options to the Acquisition Agreement, the acquisition Agreement to provide that a Distribution Date (as defined below) shall not be deemed to have occurred solely by virtue of the execution of the other transactions Agreement, the consummation of the other transactions contemplated by the Acquisition Agreement, the acquisition of Common Stock pursuant to the Acquisition Agreement, the consummation of the other transactions contemplated by the Acquisition Agreement.
+The acquisition Agreement or the issuance of stock options to the Sellers or the exercise thereof.
+The Rights Agreement Amendment also provides for certain other conforming amendments to the terms and provisions of the Rights Agreement.
+The date that the Rights become exercisable is known as the "Distribution Date."